gkjpettet/strike3/README.md

 baseURL:                    "/"
 # Hostname (and path) to the root, e.g. https://strike3.xyz

+buildDrafts:             false
+# Whether posts with “drafts”: true in their frontmatter should be built when building the site

 description:                "My great website"
 # A description of the site.
 Used in some themes as a tagline

+longPost:             false
+# If `true` then the contents of this post will be shortened on list pages to a summary

 postsPerPage:               10
 # The number of posts to show on listing pages